 Discover How Personalized Senior Home Care Works

 You may have many questions about what home care is – and who might benefit from it.
-We’ve compiled some frequently asked questions here to help you better understand in-home care.
+We’ve compiled a video and some frequently asked questions here to help you better understand in-home care.

 FAQs About Home Care

-A: Home care – also called senior care and in-home caregiving – is a service provided by Home Instead that regularly sends a professional CAREGiverSM to a person’s home or care community to help them accomplish activities of daily living, such as bathing, doing the laundry and meal preparation.
+A: Home care – also called senior care and in-home caregiving – is a service provided by local Home Instead offices that regularly send a Care Professional to a person’s home or care community to help them accomplish activities of daily living, such as bathing, doing the laundry and meal preparation.

 A: When you choose home care, you’ll receive an individual care plan designed to help the entire family achieve quality of life goals.
-The plan will be tailored to individualized needs – based on your input.
-Once a schedule is in place, a CAREGiver will arrive at the appointed time each day or week to provide compassionate, personalized care.
+The plan can be tailored to individualized needs – based on your input.
+Your Care Pro(s) will then be scheduled to arrive at the appointed time each day or week to provide compassionate, personalized care.

-A: A professional CAREGiver can help older adults or those with chronic health conditions complete all kinds of routine activities, such as bathing, dressing, cooking, and housework to make daily life easier and safer.
-CAREGivers help family members by delivering expert care that gives everyone peace-of-mind and relieves any feelings of caregiving being “burdensome.”
-A Home Instead® CAREGiver also will enjoy socializing by chatting, engaging in activities like puzzles or crafts and listening to music.
+A: A professional Care Pro can help older adults or those with chronic health conditions complete all kinds of routine activities, such as bathing, dressing, cooking, and housework to make daily life easier and safer.
+Care Pros can also help family members by delivering expert care that gives everyone peace-of-mind and relieves any feelings of caregiving being “burdensome.”
+A Care Pro also may enjoy socializing by chatting, engaging in activities like puzzles or crafts and listening to music.

 A: Anyone who needs help to stay healthy and safe at home may benefit from home care.
 If living with a chronic health condition makes it difficult to complete tasks like buttoning a shirt or taking a bath, then home care might be very helpful to maintaining independence and enjoying an active lifestyle.

-A. Your parents or other loved ones may benefit from in-home caregiving if they exhibit any of these signs:
+A. Your parents or other loved ones may benefit from home care if they exhibit any of these signs: